 Serves: 12 slices

-- In large bowl stir yeast and warm milk.
+- In a large bowl, combine yeast and warm milk.
 Let stand for 10 minutes or until frothy.
-Transfer to stand mixer with dough hook.
+Transfer to a stand mixer with a dough hook.
 (You can do this by hand but the dough is quite sticky).

-- Using dough hook, beat dough until smooth and elastic, about 10 minutes, adding up to ¼ cup more flour if necessary if dough is extremely sticky.
+- Beat dough until smooth and elastic, about 10 minutes, adding up to ¼ cup more flour if dough is extremely sticky.
 (It will eventually get less sticky as the gluten in the flour develops).